Overview

 Rule 2:

-Review text contains fun|love
+Review text contains fun, love

--> There is one condition for the review to contain several words separated with "|".
-This means the rule will be applied for a review that has any of these words.
+-> There is a text condition for the review to contain several words from the list.
+This means the rule will be applied for a review that has ANY of these words.

 If we receive the following two reviews: